Sigurd-RW/dataspice-qmd/README.md

 # *Content*
-You can view the meta data created for this assignment [*here.*](https://sigurd-rw.github.io/dataspice/)
+You can view the meta data created for this assignment [*here.*](https://sigurd-rw.github.io/dataspice-qmd/)

 To download the data itself, head [*here.*](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/OCYM7I)
-# dataspice-qmd